NOVEMBER 9, 2021

 October 2021 data set | Percentage of known threats detected:

-Of 22 EPP and EDR products in use today, nobody performed better then 50%.
+Of 22 EPP and EDR products in use today, none performed better than 50%.
 All but two vendors were below 40%.
 Our sense is that efficacy is frighteningly lower than what consumers expect when purchasing these products.